Admissibility procedure

 General (scope, criteria, time limits)

-Article 29 of the Procedure Decree sets out the grounds for inadmissibility.
-Decree Law 130/2020 has amended Article 29-bis introduced by Decree Law 113/2018 to the Procedure Decree, setting out an additional inadmissibility ground (see ground 4).
+Article 29 of the Procedures Decree sets out the grounds for inadmissibility.
+Decree Law 130/2020 amended Article 29-bis (introduced by Decree Law 113/2018 to the Procedures Decree), which sets out an additional inadmissibility ground (see ground 4).
+Decree Law 20/2023 amended Article 29 Procedures Decree and DL 133/2023 significantly amended Article 29 – bis of the Procedure Decree, applicable when a subsequent request is submitted during the execution of the removal order.

 The Territorial Commission may declare an asylum application inadmissible where the applicant: